nickytonline/github-mcp-server/README.md

 Instead of starting with all tools enabled, you can turn on dynamic toolset discovery.
 Dynamic toolsets allow the MCP host to list and enable toolsets in response to a user prompt.
 This should help to avoid situations where the model gets confused by the sheer number of tools available.

+> **Alternative with Pomerium**: Instead of using this hard-coded flag, you can use [Pomerium's dynamic authorization policies for MCP tools](https://www.pomerium.com/docs/capabilities/mcp#the-mcp_tool-criterion) to control tool access at a more granular level, including per-tool restrictions.

 ### Using Dynamic Tool Discovery

 When using the binary, you can pass the `--dynamic-toolsets` flag.